axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 ## Rules and Lintings

-- We export only Web Components.
-No separate distribution of SASS mixins, JS, HTML and SCSS files.
 - We use [prettier](https://prettier.io/).

 ### Style Rules

 - We follow DRY, KISS, YAGNI principles when we write SCSS.
 This includes variables, mixins, etc.
 - We remove the linting of ordering and grouping of CSS properties.
 Only includes have to be at the beginning.
-- We won't have settings for vertical rhythm or global spacing.
+- We will not have settings for vertical rhythm or global spacing.

 ### JS Rules